Allen10001/flink_doc/flink_note.md

 >
 >### Serializability
 >
->**Apache Flink uses Java Serialization (java.io.Serializable) to ship the function objects (here the `MapFunction`) to the workers that execute them in parallel.** Because of that, the functions need to be serializable: The function may not contain any non-serializable fields, i.e. types that are not primitive (int, long, double, ...) and not implementing `java.io.Serializable`.
+>**Apache Flink uses Java Serialization (java.io.Serializable) to ship the function objects (here the `MapFunction`) to the workers（工作进程） that execute them in parallel.** Because of that, the functions need to be serializable: The function may not contain any non-serializable fields, i.e. types that are not primitive (int, long, double, ...) and not implementing `java.io.Serializable`.
 >
 >The typical way to work with non-serializable constructs is to lazily initialize them.
 >